 Users of the List should note important procedural changes from 1 May 2018.

-- Practice Note SC CL 9 provides detailed guidance on how Judicial Review and Appeals List proceedings are managed by the Court.
+- Practice Note SC CL 9 (Second revision) provides detailed guidance on how Judicial Review and Appeals List proceedings are managed by the Court.

 Forms and template orders